mansoorali1/US_Visa_Approval_Predicton/README.md

 - [Output](#output)

 ## Architecture
-**1. Data Ingestion:**  The data is stored in a MongoDB database and is fetched from there for processing .
+**1. Data Ingestion:**  The data is stored in a MongoDB database and is fetched from there for processing.

 **2. Data Preprocessing:** Data cleaning and transformation are performed to prepare the data for model training.